Union Camp Corporation: Company creation

 Union Camp came about through the merger of the Union Bag and Paper Company and the Camp Manufacturing Company.
-Each of these family-owned companies had unique histories that led to the ultimate success of Union Camp until it was acquired by International paper.
+Each of these family-owned companies had unique histories that led to the ultimate success of Union Camp until it was acquired by International Paper.

 Union Bag and Paper Company

-The Union Bag and Paper Company's history dates back to 1881 where it began as the Union Paper Bag Machine Company in Bethlehem Pennsylvania under the Calder family.
-In the late 1920s, partially due to concerns about the labor union movement in the north, the company built a major mill (the largest in the world at the time and for many years) in Savannah, GA.
+The Union Bag and Paper Company's history dates back to 1881, where it began as the Union Paper Bag Machine Company in Bethlehem, Pennsylvania under the Calder family.
+In the late 1920s, partially due to concerns about the labor union movement in the north, the company built a major mill (the largest in the world at the time and for many years) in Savannah, Georgia, on land formerly occupied by the Hermitage Plantation.
 This mill, and local politics, were the subject of Ralph Nader's book, The Water Lords.
 The company had a major impact on Savannah politics, but was highly respected in the area as having kept Savannah from many of the severe effects of the Great Depression.
 The Savannah mill has a public golf course, named after Mary Calder, wife of the founder.